 · Be sure that you get an adequate amount of sleep and eat regular, healthy meals.
 It’s also important to remember that alcohol can be a potential trigger for epilepsy.
 Not only is it a trigger, but it can also decrease the effectiveness of your medication.

-· Do what you can to minimize your stress as much as possible.
+· Do what you can to minimise your stress as much as possible.
 Cook what you can ahead of time to reduce last-minute cooking mayhem.
 Start shopping early to avoid the crowds, especially during the pandemic.
 Avoid Christmas shopping at the busiest hours and pace yourself so that you don’t get overwhelmed.

 · If Christmas lights are a problem for you, you can try covering one eye, reducing any photosensitivity issues you may have.